“Judy Garland is a pert, persuasive and amazingly sympathetic little Dorothy.” – Edwin Schallert, 1939

 Judy’s latest picture, “Wizard of Oz,” will be at Loew’s Regent Theatre in Harrisburg, opening next week, and Judy and Mickey will soon be seen together in their latest picture, “Babes In Arms,” which will also play Loew’s.

-Also on August 10, 1939: More Oz-related items.
+August 10, 1939: More Oz-related items.
 The first is from the Oakland Tribune, Oakland, California, and reports on the response to the recent Wizard of Oz coloring contest; the second is an example of an ad for a dress on sale that’s similar to Judy’s “Dorothy” dress published in the Green Bay Press-Gazette out of Green Bay, Wisconsin; The third is a syndicated column purporting to tell about the use of animal sounds in the film.

-Also on August 10, 1939: Here are a few more Oz-related items.
+August 10, 1939: Here are a few more Oz-related items.
 The first is an as from the Sheboygan Press, Wisconsin, promoting the opening of the film on August 13th.
 That pre-dates the premiere by several days.
 The Hollywood premiere was originally scheduled for August 10 but was moved to the 15th.
 The film was already scheduled for several dates around the country: August 11: Cape Cod, Massachusetts, and Kenosha and Appleton, Wisconsin; August 12: Oconomowoc, Wisconsin; August 13: Portsmouth, New Hampshire, and Racine and Sheboygan, Wisconsin, which is why the actual world premiere of the film ended up taking place in Cape Cod and not Hollywood.; And ad for Judy and Mickey’s personal appearance at the Loew’s Poli theater in Hartford, Connecticut on August 11th; A review of the film from the Los Angeles Times.

 August 10, 1940: This article appeared in various newspapers around the country.
 It’s interesting that although it was published in 1940 they used a photo of a much younger Garland.